cmjten/led-memorization-game/README.md

 - [Arduino IRremote](https://github.com/z3t0/Arduino-IRremote)

 ### Instructions
-- Load the IRrecvDemo sketch onto your Arduino Uno in the examples folder of the Arduino IRremote library to get the hexadecimal codes for your IR remote.
+- Load the IRrecvDemo.ino sketch onto your Arduino Uno in the examples folder of the Arduino IRremote library to get the hexadecimal codes for your IR remote.
 Write them down.
 - Change the value of the VERSION macro in GameData.h to IR_INPUT.
 - Change the values for the LED_1_BUTTON, LED_2_BUTTON, LED_3_BUTTON, and RESET macros in GameData.h to the hexadecimal codes of the buttons you would like to use.
 - Create the circuit, load the LedMemorizationGame.ino sketch onto your Arduino Uno, and play.
 Circuit diagram is in the Images section below.